marcblanchet/rfc7720bis/README.txt

-Blanchet, et al.          Expires 3 August 2023                 [Page 1]
+Blanchet, et al.         Expires 18 August 2023                 [Page 1]

-Internet-Draft              RSS Requirements                January 2023
+Internet-Draft              RSS Requirements               February 2023

    This document is subject to BCP 78 and the IETF Trust's Legal